Tap here to get 5 Secrets to Stress Free Dinners

 Instructions

 • Add in the onion, celery, carrots, and garlic.
-Cook until the vegetables are soft.
-About 5 to 7 minutes.
+Cook until the vegetables are soft, about 5 to 7 minutes.

 • Stir in the milk and allow the milk to cook through, about 1 to 2 minutes.
 Top with cheddar cheese, bacon, and diced scallions.
 Enjoy!

-Calories: 485kcal (24%) Carbohydrates: 65g (22%) Protein: 21g (42%) Fat: 17g (26%) Saturated Fat: 8g (50%) Polyunsaturated Fat: 1g Monounsaturated Fat: 5g Cholesterol: 46mg (15%) Sodium: 575mg (25%) Potassium: 1459mg (42%) Fiber: 5g (21%) Sugar: 12g (13%) Vitamin A: 3700IU (74%) Vitamin C: 70.1mg (85%) Calcium: 290mg (29%) Iron: 2.5mg (14%)
+Serving: 1.6cups Calories: 485kcal (24%) Carbohydrates: 65g (22%) Protein: 21g (42%) Fat: 17g (26%) Saturated Fat: 8g (50%) Polyunsaturated Fat: 1g Monounsaturated Fat: 5g Cholesterol: 46mg (15%) Sodium: 575mg (25%) Potassium: 1459mg (42%) Fiber: 5g (21%) Sugar: 12g (13%) Vitamin A: 3700IU (74%) Vitamin C: 70.1mg (85%) Calcium: 290mg (29%) Iron: 2.5mg (14%)

 Course: Soup